TuckerTech901/todo-mvc-auth-local/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a beginner-level app created to understand how MVC concept and logins are added

 ---